-Naithon Beach (or Nai Thon) is the smallest resort beach in the northern part of Phuket Island.
-It’s about 0.6 miles (1 km) long and just over 164 feet (50 meters) wide, though it expands significantly at low tide.
+Naithon Beach (Naithon Beach or Nai Thon) is the smallest resort beach in the northern part of Phuket island, measuring only 0.6 miles (1 km) in length and just over 164 feet (50 metres) in width, though during low tide it expands considerably.

 Beach Overview

-In the low season, there are hardly any tourists, and some hotels may be closed.
-The sea is rough, with large waves.
-The beach is part of a national park, so there are plenty of trees and greenery.
-It’s ideal for nature lovers who prefer peace and quiet.
+During low season there are hardly any tourists and hotels might be closed.
+The sea gets rough with large waves.
+The beach belongs to a national park so there are plenty of trees and other greenery around.
+It’s ideal for nature lovers who don’t fancy noise and hustle and bustle.

 Swimming

-The shoreline is even, and the sand slopes gently into the water.
-At low tide, it can be quite a walk to reach the water.
-Naithon is a great spot for family beach vacations.
+The beach line is even, the sand slopes gently into the water, and at low tide you have to walk quite a distance to reach the water.
+Naithon is a suitable place for family beach holidays.

-From May to September, like many other beaches in Phuket, there are often big waves, and the water becomes murky from the sand.
-In winter, the water is clear and clean.
+From May to September, as on many other Phuket beaches, large waves are common here and the water becomes cloudy with sand.
+In winter the water at the beach is clear and clean.

 Sunbeds and Shade

-Throughout the beach, there is natural shade from casuarina trees, but only in the morning and only for the loungers close to them.
-Lounger rental is 100 baht per day.
+Throughout the beach there’s natural shade from casuarina trees, but only in the morning and only for the row of sunbeds placed right next to them.
+Sunbed rental costs 100 baht per day.

 Beach Photos